Recruiting Areas: Cincinnati/Northern Kentucky/Dayton/Arizona/Southern California

-Brian Sheppard is in his third season as an assistant coach with the Indiana State football program.
+Brian Sheppard is in his fourth season as an assistant coach with the Indiana State football program.
 Sheppard serves as the assistant head coach, offensive coordinator and quarterbacks coach.

 In 2014, the Sycamores had a historic season that saw them finish with an 8-6 overall record and, most importantly, their first trip to the NCAA FCS Playoffs since 1984 and their first postseason victory since 1983.

 The play of senior quarterback Mike Perish, a Second-Team All-MVFC performer, was a big reason for the Sycamores' success.
 Perish wrapped his career with the school record for pass completions (620), attempts (1,051), yards (6,696) and touchdowns (45).
 He also set the single-season record for pass completions (324), attempts (528), yards (3,515) and total offense (3,309).
 His 75-yard touchdown pass to A.J.
 Johnson in the FCS playoffs set a new school record for touchdown passes in a season with 21.
 His 3,515 passing yards ranked fourth in all of the FCS in 2014.

 In total, eight different Sycamores were named all-conference, three were listed as academic all-conference and three more were named to the MVFC All-Newcomer team.

 When you dive deep into the Sycamores' 8-6 overall mark, Indiana State owned a FBS victory plus five other wins over nationally ranked foes.
 They had the nation’s toughest strength of schedule and their five wins over ranked teams were only bettered by FCS Championship Game foes North Dakota State and Illinois State.

 The Sycamore offense had two players named to the All-MVFC Team, including offensive lineman FN Lutz III who was selected to the second team, while Tanner Riley was tabbed as an Honorable Mention selection.
 Lutz III was a leader on the Sycamore offensive line, which averaged over three touchdowns per game in 2013, while Riley finished as the Sycamores' leading receiver with 42 pass receptions for 397 yards and one touchdown.

 "Brian is a bright, young and innovative offensive mind who is a great addition to our staff," head coach Mike Sanford commented.
 "He is a rising star as an offensive coach."